-Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency Tier 1- Schoolwide Practices 4.12) Develop a Restorative Practices Whole-School Implementation Guide for schools that is rooted in evidenced-based practices and implementation science. ⊠Complete ⊠Way of work Implementation guide each year and shared training prior to start d during principal/AP □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 2- Targeted Interventions and Disciplinary Alternatives 4.13) Continue offering an Alternative Placement Program (APP) in middle and high schools as an alternative setting for students to serve a suspension, staffed by certified teachers and counselors. □Complete 図Way of work NA # of students taking part in APP program Program Discontinued SY2021-22 □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 2- Targeted Interventions and Disciplinary Alternatives 4.14) Develop and implement a uniform framework for schools utilizing the Alternative Bell Schedule (ABS or ABC) as an after-school alternative to suspension in order to maximize learning. ⊠Complete ⊠Way of work Guidelines and monitor Superintende □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 2- Targeted Interventions and Disciplinary Alternatives 4.15) Develop and implement an In-School Suspension (ISS) model that includes a uniform framework and maximizes learning. ⊠Complete ⊠Way of work Guidelines and moni Superintende □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 2- Targeted Interventions and Disciplinary Alternatives 4.16) Ensure that Area Superintendents/TZ Chief continue to participate in the Rethink Discipline Districts webinars and/or related national, professional development opportunities. ⊠Complete ⊠Way of work Area Superintendents participate in developm inform their practice lead nent opportunities that and support of school □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 3- Individualized Support 4.17) Closely monitor district policy that no more than 10 days of Out-of-School Suspension (OSS) are given for one semester for regular education students and no more than 10 days is given for the entire year for ESE students. □Complete 図Way of work Guidelines and monitoring of OSS by Area Superintendents/TZ Chief. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 3- Individualized Support 4.18) Ensure procedure is followed that no elementary students are suspended without □Complete ☑Way of work Guidelines and monit Superintende □Quarter 1 □Quarter 2 □Quarter 3 consulting with Area Superintendents/TZ Chief. □End of Year 図Not Applicable Tier 3- Individualized Support 4.19) Ensure procedure is followed that no more than 3 days of In-School Suspension (ISS) or OSS is given for any one infraction without approval from Area Superintendents/TZ Chief. □Complete 図Way of work Guidelines and monitoring of ISS/OSS by Area Superintendents/TZ Chief. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 1- Schoolwide Practices 4.20) Closely monitor school discipline data to eliminate Out-of-School Suspension (OSS) for non-violent infractions, such as skipping class/school, missed detentions, excessive tardies, electronic devices, leaving school grounds w/o permission or being in an unauthorized location. □Planning 図Implementing Guidelines and monitoring of OSS by Area Superintendents/TZ Chief. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable
+Area of Focus Action Steps Action Status Progress Measure(s) Outcome Measure Reporting Frequency Tier 1- Schoolwide Practices , ' each year and shared du mplementation guide reviewed and updated each year and shared during principal/AP raining prior to start of each school year.
+Tier 2- Targeted Interventions and Disciplinary Alternatives 4.13) Continue offering an Alternative Placement Program (APP) in middle and high schools as an alternative setting for students to serve a suspension, staffed by certified teachers and counselors. □Complete ☑Way of work NA # of students taking part in APP program Program Discontinued SY2021-22 □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 2- Targeted Interventions and Disciplinary Alternatives 4.14) Develop and implement a uniform framework for schools utilizing the Alternative Bell Schedule (ABS or ABC) as an after-school alternative to suspension in order to maximize learning. ⊠Complete ⊠Way of work Guidelines and monitoring of ABS/ABC by Area Superintendents/TZ Chief. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 2- Targeted Interventions and Disciplinary Alternatives 4.15) Develop and implement an In-School Suspension (ISS) model that includes a uniform framework and maximizes learning. ⊠Complete ⊠Way of work Guidelines and monitoring of ISS by Area Superintendents/TZ Chief. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 2- Targeted Interventions and Disciplinary Alternatives 4.16) Ensure that Area Superintendents/TZ Chief continue to participate in the Rethink Discipline Districts webinars and/or related national, professional development opportunities. ⊠Complete ⊠Way of work Area Superintendents/TZ Chief attend and participate in development opportunities that inform their practice and support of school leaders. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 3- Individualized Support 4.17) Closely monitor district policy that no more than 10 days of Out-of-School Suspension (OSS) are given for one semester for regular education students and no more than 10 days is given for the entire year for ESE students. □Complete ☑Way of work Guidelines and monitoring Superintendents/TZ Chie - □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 3- Individualized Support 4.18) Ensure procedure is followed that no elementary students are suspended without □Complete ☑Way of work Guidelines and monitorin Superintendents/TZ Chie - □Quarter 1 □Quarter 2 □Quarter 3 consulting with Area Superintendents/TZ Chief. □End of Year ☑Not Applicable Tier 3- Individualized Support 4.19) Ensure procedure is followed that no more than 3 days of In-School Suspension (ISS) or OSS is given for any one infraction without approval from Area Superintendents/TZ Chief. □Complete ☑Way of work Guidelines and monitoring of ISS/OSS by Area Superintendents/TZ Chief. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable Tier 1- Schoolwide Practices 4.20) Closely monitor school discipline data to eliminate Out-of-School Suspension (OSS) for non-violent infractions, such as skipping class/school, missed detentions, excessive tardies, electronic devices, leaving school grounds w/o permission or being in an unauthorized location. □Planning ⊠Implementing Guidelines and monitoring of OSS by Area Superintendents/TZ Chief. □Quarter 1 □Quarter 2 □Quarter 3 □End of Year ⊠Not Applicable

-Goal 5: ESE Identification- Reduce the disparity of black students being found eligible for Exceptional Student Education (ESE).
+Goal 5: ESE Identification- Reduce the disparity of Black students being found eligible for Exceptional Student Education (ESE).